sajjadGG/book-python/podstawy/programowanie-obiektowe.rst

 Ask don't tell
 --------------

+"Tell-Don't-Ask is a principle that helps people remember that object-orientation is about bundling data with the functions that operate on that data.
+It reminds us that rather than asking an object for data and acting on that data, we should instead tell an object what to do.
+This encourages to move behavior into an object to go with the data."

 Inicjalizacja parametrów
 ------------------------

+Wszystkie parametry lokalne dla danej instancji klasy powinny być zainicjalizowane w funkcji ``__init__``.

 Private, public? konwencja ``_`` i ``__``
 -----------------------------------------

+W Pythonie nie ma czegoś takiego jak prywatne pole klasy.
+Czy prywatna metoda klasy.
+Wszystkie obiekty zdefiniowane wewnątrz klasy są publiczne.
+Istnieje jednak ogólnie przyjęta konwencja, że obiekty poprzedzone ``_`` są prywatne dla tej klasy i nie powinny być bezpośrednio wywoływane przez użytkownika.
+Podobnie z funkcjami rozpoczynającymi się od ``__`` (m.in. metody magiczne wspomniane powyżej).
+Są tu funkcje systemowe, które są używane przez interpreter Pythona i raczej nie powinny być używane bezpośrednio.

 Co powinno być w klasie a co nie?
 ---------------------------------